jazmit/nixos-parental-controls/README.md

-# Nixos Parental Controls
+# NixOS Parental Controls

 ## Who is it for?

-If you want to give young children access to your Nixos desktop machines, this might be useful for you.
+If you want to give young children access to your NixOS desktop machines, this might be useful for you.

 ## What does it do?